 Companies use accrual-based accounting policies.
 Accrual-based accounting means that business transactions are recorded when they occur, regardless of when cash is received or paid for the transactions.

-In addition to being familiar with the accounting system, the accounting entity must also monitor the compliance of the accounting entries for executed business transactions with the provisions of the Accounting Act – whether transactions are documented, whether the transactions are recorded using double-entry principles and whether the entries include all of the required requisites.
+An accounting entity, besides knowing the accounting system, has to observer whether the accounting entry for the economic transaction is in accordance with regulations provided in the Accounting Act - whether the transactions are documented, whether the transactions are recorded by following the rules for double-entry recording, and whether all the entries contain all required requisites.

 Recording business transactions